How do death rates from COVID-19 differ between people who are vaccinated and those who are not?

 You can click the “Change age group” button on the top left to explore data for a specific age group.

-The mortality rate for the "All ages" group is age-standardized by Our World in Data, using single-year age estimates from the 2022 revision of the United Nations World Population Prospects for Chile.
+We age-standardize the mortality rate for the "All ages" group using single-year age estimates from the 2022 revision of the United Nations World Population Prospects for Chile.
 Rates for specific age groups are calculated as crude incidence rates.

 England